-- If installing cutter for the first time, it can be installed once collet nut is loose.
-If changing cutters, cutter will easily slip from collet after loosening collet nut. - The collet is machined to precision tolerances to fit cutters with 1/2" diameter shanks.
-If using a cutter with a 1/4" diameter shank, place the 1/4" adapter provided in the collet.
-See Figure 5. - Insert shank of cutter into collet until shank bottoms out, then pull it out 1/16 to allow for expansion when the bit gets hot. - Tighten the collet nut securely by turning clockwise with the wrench provided.
+- 8. Replace with the 1/4 in. collet assembly, securely tightening collet screw in collet to motor shaft, then reassemble 1/2 in. collet nut.
+See Figure 5. - Insert shank of cutter into collet until shank bottoms out, then pull it out 1/16 in. to allow for expansion when the bit gets hot. - 10.
+Tighten the collet nut securely by turning with the wrench provided.
 See Figure 4.